Hazelden Betty Ford Foundation

 Hazelden Betty Ford Foundation - Chicago, IL

 Hazelden Betty Ford Foundation is an addiction treatment center located at 867 North Dearborn Street in the 60610 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Hazelden Betty Ford Foundation provides relapse prevention from naltrexone, prescribes suboxone and naltrexone administration.
-Some of the treatment approaches used by Hazelden Betty Ford Foundation include relapse prevention treatment, 12 step rehabilitation and counseling for substance abuse.
-Hazelden Betty Ford Foundation provides outpatient heroin rehab, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
-It also provides transitional housing and residential heroin addiction treatment.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder.
+Hazelden Betty Ford Foundation provides suboxone prescription, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Hazelden Betty Ford Foundation include substance use counseling approach, relapse prevention and motivational interviewing.
+Hazelden Betty Ford Foundation provides partial hospitalization, regular outpatient heroin treatment and IOT.
+It also provides halfway house and residential heroin use treatment.
+Other addiction treatment offered includes general addiction disorder treatment.

 Address: 867 North Dearborn Street, Chicago, IL 60610